 The practice utilizes an operating system designed by A4 Health Systems.
 When the practice was originally created, the company spent time with staff designing a medical record system to meet the specific needs of the practice.
 A4 Health Systems continues to provide follow-up training every six months to help staff tailor the operating systems.

 The security with this system is amazing.
 Protective systems include firewalls, virus detection, and protection against hackers.
-For security and confidentiality, each employee must use a password to log onto the system, and they are only given access to information that is relevant to their daily work.
+For security and confidentiality, each employee must use a password to log into the system, and they are only given access to information that is relevant to their daily work.
 Procedural guidelines and policies are in place for each electronic application.
 Prior to opening this practice, extensive research was performed to guarantee patient confidentiality and adherence to the upcoming requirements of the Health Insurance Portability and Accountability Act.

 Significant thought must be put into information systems design, since many databases that house critical information must be separate and protected.
 Another consideration is creating the interface between the many test systems that must communicate successfully.
 For example, the Aurical test system used to perform hearing evaluations and program hearing aids requires software and computer languages that are different from our middle ear analyzer.
 To complicate matters, our operating systems need to integrate into our electronic medical records, which use an operating system and language of their own.
 But once the design and operational issues were addressed, the system has been error-free for more than a year.

 A particular success story was the integration of the Audiology & Imaging Center testing into the overall electronic medical records and digital practice management systems of the group's practice.
 Although some small "work-arounds" still linger, such as manual scanning of middle ear results, the overall platform runs well.
 The biggest success has been the reduction in time spent looking for patient charts and lab results and dictating chart notes.